adrian2x/atomic-fns/README.md

 ## Like Lodash, but for ESNext and with types.

 Stop shipping code built for browsers from 2015.
-Really though, look at the [issues](https://github.com/lodash/lodash/issues/2930#issuecomment-370295020).
+Really though, look at the [issues](https://github.com/lodash/lodash/issues/2930).

+You may prefer this because it's:

 * **Modular**: Pick what you need.
 Works with all bundlers and also supports tree-shaking.
 * **ESNext**: Uses modern idiomatic syntax, data structures, and control flow techniques.
 * **Lazy**: Leverage generators, iterators, and functional composition.
 * **Fluent**: Pure functions and abstract classes.
 Include only what you need.
-* **TypeScript & docs**: Includes both type declaration files and js with JSDocs for best in class experience.
+* **TypeScript & docs**: Includes type declaration files and js with JSDocs for best in class experience.

 ## Get Started